The Wagner Tuba

 Notation

-This is an area of some confusion, principally caused by Wagner himself who varied his notation even within the one work of The Ring.
-For example, in Walkure and Siegfried the tuba parts are given in Eb and Bb, the tenor tubas in the treble clef sounding a 6th lower than written, the bass tubas in the bass clef a tone lower.
-However, in Rheingold and also in the Vorspiel of Götterdämmerung they are in Bb/F notation.
-Switching back again, from Act 1 of Götterdämmerung through to the end of the work Wagner reverted to the double transposition of Eb and Bb.
+Wagner’s variations of notation include: In Walküre and Siegfried the tuba parts are given in E♭ and B♭, the tenor tubas in the treble clef sounding a 6th lower than written and the bass tubas in the bass clef a tone lower.
+However, in Rheingold and also in the Vorspiel of Götterdämmerung they are in B♭/F notation.
+Switching back again, from Act 1 of Götterdämmerung through to the end of the work Wagner reverted to the double transposition of E♭ and B♭.

 Wagner Tuba Notation